Waltham transmitting station: Digital television

-On 4 March 2020, the following channels came into use as a result of the 700MHz clearance programme.
+On 4 March 2020, the following channels came into use as a result of the 700 MHz clearance programme.

 Before 700MHz clearance

 Prior to 4 March 2020, the following channels were used.

 Before switchover

 Analogue television

 Analogue television is no longer transmitted from Waltham.
 BBC Two closed on UHF 64 on 17 August 2011.
 ITV1 was moved into its frequency at the time and the BBC A multiplex began transmitting on UHF 61.
 The remaining four analogue channels were switched off on 31 August.